Smit1400/edufund/README.md

 ## Visit my Dashboard : https://edufundme-dd050574d2d0.herokuapp.com/

-**Dashboards contain Interqactive charts**
+**Dashboard contains Interactive charts**

-1. You can select specifin time period in time chart
+1. You can select specific time period in time chart
-2. Click on any states or any bar charts and you see how it changes the other graphs repectively
+2. Click on any states or any bar charts and you can see how it changes the other graphs respectively

 ## Getting started (To run locally)